-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of Wood County Educational Service Center (the Center's) under programs of the federal government for the year ended June 30, 2016.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of Wood County Educational Service Center (the Center's) under programs of the federal government for the year ended June 30, 2017.
 The information on this Schedule is prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Center, it is not intended to and does not present the financial position, changes in net position, or cash flows of the Center.
+Because the Schedule presents only a selected portion of the operations of the Center, it is not intended to and does not present the financial position or changes in net position of the Center.

-NOTE B - SIGNIFICANT ACCOUNTING POLICIES
+NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Expenditures reported on the Schedule are reported on the cash basis of accounting.
-Such expenditures are recognized following, as applicable, either the cost principles contained in OMB Circular A-87 Cost Principles for State, Local, and Indian Tribal Governments (codified in 2 CFR Part 225), or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures may or may not be allowable or may be limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures may or may not be allowable or may be limited as to reimbursement.
 The Center has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.